Yann39/self-hosted/README.md

 > target     prot opt source               destination
 > ```

-Or for the NAT table :
+And for the NAT table :

 ```shell
 iptable -t nat -L